 The results can only apply over short periods, up to about 15 years, as births and deaths are not included in the model.
 Thus the model is particularly suited to short, intense periods of growth as is often seen during a revival.

-The solution exhibits the typical steep rise in the growth of the church, eventually slowing down well short of the whole community being converted.
+The solution exhibits the typical steep rise in the growth of the church, eventually slowing down well short of the whole community being converted, see graph below.
 Such growth only occurs if the reproduction potential exceeds a threshold of revival-type growth which depends on the proportion of unbelievers in society only.
 The enthusiasts rise and fall like the number of infected people in an epidemic, right axis.
 Growth ends because of a lack of enthusiasts.